mangeshkokse/K8s/K8-QA.md

 - **Explanation:** This policy allows pods with the label `app: app1` to only communicate with pods labeled `app: app2`.
 **In brief:** Network Policies control network traffic between pods, ensuring secure communication by allowing or denying traffic based on defined rules.

+# Q. How Network policy get assign.
+- In Kubernetes, NetworkPolicies control the network communication between Pods and other entities in the cluster.
+They can be applied at the namespace level but are scoped to control network access at the Pod level.
+  1. Scope of NetworkPolicies -
+     **Namespace Level**
+       - NetworkPolicies are namespace-scoped, meaning they are defined within a specific namespace and can only affect Pods in that namespace.
+       - A NetworkPolicy cannot control traffic to or from Pods in other namespaces unless explicitly defined using selectors or ingress/egress rules that target those namespaces.
+     **Pod Level**
+       - Within the namespace, NetworkPolicies target Pods based on labels.
+       - Pods without matching labels are not affected by the NetworkPolicy.

 # Q. What is ENI and CNI.
 ## ENI
 - ENI (Elastic Network Interface) and CNI (Container Network Interface) are key components in Kubernetes networking, especially when Kubernetes is deployed in cloud environments like AWS Elastic Kubernetes Service (EKS).